insidegui/CAARPlayer/README.md

 # Core Animation Archive Player

-This app lets you view .caar files.
+This app lets you view `.caar` and `.ca` files.

 ![](./screenshots/screenshot_app.png)

 ## What are .caar files?

 CAAR files are Core Animation Archive files.
 They consist of core animation layers that are archived using `NSKeyedArchiver` to be later used as vector images in UI elements (especially when there are animations involved).

+## What are .ca files?

+Packages with the `.ca` extension are CAML (Core Animation Markup Language) bundles, they contain Core Animation trees encoded as XML and associated assets required by the encoded layer tree.

 ## Why do I care?